 Your prep is all-important when it comes to getting that outdoor flavor on your indoor grill.
 Liquid smoke, which is created by the vapors from smoking, is a simple ingredient to add to your meat or veggie protein.
-Use it as an ingredient in your marinade, from burgers to pork chops.
+Use it as an ingredient in your marinade for foods from burgers to pork chops.

 Dry rubs are also essential, from an all-purpose Everything Pork Dry Rub to Jamaican Jerk Dry Rub — and what's wonderful about them is that they don't change the moisture or texture of your food, making it harder to sear.
 Ingredients like smoked paprika can lend a wonderful grilled essence to your food.
 But if it's super-moist you're going for, like pulled pork or ribs that fall off the bone, you may prefer a marinade or a wet rub.

 If you're looking for that just-grilled flavor, finish your steak with a great sauce that brings back summers past.
 Whether it's a traditional A-1 steak sauce, a merlot-peppercorn sauce, a chimichurri, or any of our other great steak sauce recipes, the perfect finishing sauce makes you feel like you're really grilling.
-This finishing whiskey-pineapple glaze is also fantastic to paint your meat like a masterpiece, kicking up your indoor grilling presentation a notch.
+This finishing whiskey-pineapple glaze is also fantastic to paint your meat like a masterpiece and kick up your indoor grilling a notch.

 The Process of Creating Flavor

 Even with the best tools, the greatest indoor grill, and a mountain of smoky ingredients, you'll need to orchestrate everything for flavor perfection.
 That also happens to be quite easy and even a bit fun.